Not long ago a reader commented on the How To Series — thank you very much, by the way — but we, unfortunately, didn’t answer his question.

 - Turn the main water supply on and check for leaks.

 If you are installing a fiberglass or acrylic shower stall, congratulations your work is mostly done.
 You may just need to attach a door and do final caulking.

 If you are installing a glass enclosure, then there’s work left to be done.

-Install the sides of the shower enclosure according to manufacture specifications.
-For some kits, the side mounted to the wall will have to be screwed into place, while others just recommend that your use heavy duty caulk.
+Install the sides of the shower enclosure according to manufacturer specifications.
+For some kits, the side mounted to the wall will have to be screwed into place, while others just recommend that you use a heavy-duty caulk.
 Keep this in mind when purchasing your sealants, as some can also be used as adhesives.